These are easily the BEST cut out sugar cookies. Made with simple ingredients and no chilling!

 For a full list of ingredients and their measurements see the recipe card below.

-- Preheat the oven to 350 degrees.
+- PREP: Preheat the oven to 350 degrees.
 Line a cookie pan with parchment paper or a silicone baking mat (affiliate) and set aside.

-- In the bowl of an electric mixer (affiliate) combine the butter and sugar.
+- WET INGREDIENTS: In the bowl of an electric mixer (affiliate) combine the butter and sugar.
 Beat until light and fluffy, about 3 minutes on medium speed.
 Stir in the eggs, one at a time, followed by the vanilla.
 Stir until incorporated.

-- Add the dry ingredients and beat until everything just comes together.
+- ROLL: Add the dry ingredients and beat until everything just comes together.
+Roll (affiliate) the dough 1/2-1/4 inch thickness.

-- Cut using your favorite cookie cutter (affiliate), carefully transfer to your prepared baking tray (affiliate), and bake for 10 minutes or until the edges are slightly browned.
+- BAKE: Cut using your favorite cookie cutter (affiliate), carefully transfer to your prepared baking tray (affiliate), and bake for 10 minutes or until the edges are slightly browned.

 Consider checking out this post where I walk you through how to pipe a rose onto a cookie!